 LangChain started as a prompting toolkit and evolved into a comprehensive agent framework.
 The core strength: composability.
 You build agents from interchangeable components – memory modules, tool interfaces, output parsers, prompt templates.

 This flexibility comes with complexity.
 A basic agent requires understanding chains, tools, callbacks, and memory types before you write meaningful logic.
-The learning curve is real: Stack Overflow data shows LangChain questions rank among the top 10 fastest-growing AI topics in 2025, indicating both adoption and the friction that comes with it.
 The payoff is architectural control – you can customize every aspect of agent behavior.
-See AI agent frameworks for a broader overview of the framework landscape.
+See AI agent frameworks for the broader framework landscape and vocabulary.

 LangChain’s agent types (ReAct, Plan-and-Execute, OpenAI Functions) provide starting templates that handle common patterns.
 Once you outgrow templates, you have full access to the orchestration layer.
 The framework doesn’t hide complexity – it gives you tools to manage it.